Debate Education

 Summer Institute for Debate & Advocacy

-At SIDA, students develop their competitive speech and debate skills while learning to use those skills to collaborate, influence change, navigate conflict, design and operate campaigns and events, and lead with purpose.
+At our innovative new summer debate institute, students develop their competitive speech and debate skills while learning to use those skills to collaborate, influence change, navigate conflict, design and operate campaigns and events, and lead with purpose.

 Publications

-Our approach to education is collaborative and cooperative, and deeply rooted in the history and accomplishments of community organizers, public interest advocates, and innovative educators.
+We use our platform to shine a spotlight on the historical and contemporary accomplishments of community organizers, public interest advocates, and innovative educators.

-We publish and provide original curricular materials to help debaters and debate coaches draw connections between debate resolutions and the important work being done to address those issues in communities today.
+Our publications help debaters draw connections between debate resolutions and the important work being done to address those issues in communities today.

 FAQs